xfrun109/test-td/docs/demos/sprint-3/techdocs.md

 that are onboarded with our Depo Dev Portal application by processing and displaying the changes on them
 - fixed displaying GitHub Images from markdown files used by developers in their own projects documentation

-## ⏱️ What could be Next / Future Improvements
+## ⏱️ Ideas for Future Improvements
 - Additional Standard Project Documentation processing for TechDocs that can be found [here](https://jira.dsb.dk/browse/IN-1664):

     | File                     | Purpose                                                                                                            |